Monochorionic/diamniotic (mono/di) twins are two identical babies who develop with the same placenta but in separate amniotic sacs.

 Still with us?
 The breakdown of the three potential types of twins based on various combinations of chorions and amnions is:

-Mo/mo (short for monochorionic monoamniotic pregnancy).
+- Mo/mo (short for monochorionic monoamniotic pregnancy).
 Mo/mo twins are monozygotic twins who share both the chorionic and amniotic sacs.
-In other words, one placenta and one amniotic sac for both babies.
+In other words, there’s one placenta and one amniotic sac for both babies.

-Mo/di (short for monochorionic diamniotic pregnancy).
-These monozygotic twins share a chorionic sac, but have different amniotic sacs.
+- Mo/di (short for monochorionic diamniotic pregnancy).
+These monozygotic twins share a chorionic sac but have different amniotic sacs.
 To think of it another way, the big difference in this type of twin pregnancy is that there’s only one placenta.
-Each baby still gets their own amniotic sac though.
+Each baby still gets their own amniotic sac.

 Ultrasounds are most accurate at determining chorionicity in the first trimester.
-So between 11 to 13 weeks, your doctor will be looking to see one placenta supplying blood to two fetuses.
+So between 11 and 13 weeks, your doctor will be looking to see one placenta supplying blood to two fetuses.